Your golden retriever has claimed that wire crate as his throne – and it actually kind of looks like a cage sitting in your living room.

 The Fabric Mistake That’ll Ruin Your Crate Cover (And What to Use Instead)

-Okay, real talk — I made this mistake so you don’t have to.
+Well, I did it, you didn’t.
+I made that mistake, so you don’t have to.

-Also?
-Add a thin layer of batting between your fabric and the outer shell.
-It muffles sound without blocking airflow, and your cover will hang so much better.
+I also throw a piece of batting between the outside fabric and the cover.
+The batting muffles sound without blocking air.
+The cover hangs much better.

 Your Floors Deserve Better Than Another Muddy Paw Print

-Okay, so here’s the thing — you don’t have to keep living like this.
-One good rug pad, one good stain-resistant rug, and your living room goes from “please don’t look at my floors” to full-on Pinterest board worthy.
+And as a result, you don’t have to keep living like this.
+With the right rug pad and stain resistant rug, your living room can go from an “please don’t look at my floors” situation to full Pinterest board worthy.

-I switched mine out last spring and honestly?
-Game changer.
-My cousin came over and literally asked if I’d renovated.
+I replaced mine last spring and honestly I LOVE IT.
+My cousin came over and asked if I’d done anything to the kitchen.

-So tell me — what’s the one room your dog has basically claimed as her own? 🐾
+And what’s one room you dog has basically claimed as her own? 🐾

 Amr Mohsen is a software engineer who traded his keyboard for a leash — at least on weekends.
 His love for dogs inspired him to share what he learns as a dog owner and enthusiast, bringing a detail-oriented, research-driven perspective to every article he writes.
 If it’s about dogs, he’s probably already looked it up twice.